stefanobartoletti/bricks/.github/ISSUE_TEMPLATE/1-bug-report.md

 IMPORTANT: BEFORE REPORTING A BUG:

-- Make sure to read the documentation -> https://bricks.stefanobartoletti.it
+- Make sure to read the relevant topics on the documentation -> https://bricks.stefanobartoletti.it
 - Search on the issues, your problem may have already be answered or even solved.
 - Describe your issue in a clear and detailed way.
 - Please only use English in your reports.